-Learn about SSI (Supplemental Security Income) and SSDI (Social Security Disability Insurance), and how to apply for these benefits.
+A person with mental health challenges can become too disabled to work.
+Learn about SSI (Supplemental Security Income) and SSDI (Social Security Disability Insurance), and how to apply for these benefits when you have a mental health-related disability.
 Or, read the official Social Security Administration disability Red Book guide.

 What’s the Difference between SSDI (Social Security Disability Insurance) and SSI (Supplemental Security Income)?